 Students enroll in one elective.
-Choices include economics, business, history and political science.
+Choices include economics, history and political science.
 The economics course, in particular, is a program favorite, and students frequently comment that it is “the best course they have ever taken.”
 Taught in English.
 45 total hours.
 3 recommended credits.

 Shanghai: Summer Academic Requirements

 Students may participate in an internship.
 Internships are a program highlight, and the list of possible placements is long.
 Students also take Issues in the Chinese Workplace, a course that contextualizes on-the-job experiences and provides an opportunity for reflection and discussion.
 Internship: typically 8 to 13 hours/week.
 Course: 12 total hours.
 2 recommended credits for internship and course combined.